rweigel/phys305/flux.md

 In this E&M, you will use the techniques covered here in two different ways:

 1. To compute currents associated with the flow of charged particles.
 2. To compute the flux associated with either an electric field vector $\mathbf{E}$ or a magnetic field vector $\mathbf{B}$.
-In the development of E&M, Faraday and Maxwell supposed that $\mathbf{E}$ and $\mathbf{B}$ vectors produced a flux -- in the case of $\mathbf{E}$, they spoke of "electricity flowing along a field line".
+In the development of E&M, Faraday and Maxwell supposed that $\mathbf{E}$ and $\mathbf{B}$ vectors produced a flux -- in the case of $\mathbf{E}$, they spoke of "electricity flowing along a field line."
 It was only later realized that there is no flow of "electricity" along a field line.
 An electric field only tells you about the force a charge would feel if placed at a point in space.
-An electric field line tells you about the direction of force on a charge when placed somewhere on the field line.
-Although $\mathbf{E}$ and $\mathbf{B}$ fluxes are not associated with the flow of anything, the techniques used for for calculating them is similar to that for particle fluxes.
+An electric field line tells you about the direction of the force on a charge when placed somewhere on the field line.
+Although $\mathbf{E}$ and $\mathbf{B}$ fluxes are not associated with the flow of anything, the techniques used for calculating them is similar to those for particle fluxes.

 %    > **Caution**: When dealing with electric and magnetic flux, don't think of the flow of particles -- just think about vectors.

 This tutorial is primarily a mathematical review of flux and requires the use of normal vectors, which were reviewed previously in [Vectors](vectors.html#normal-unit-vectors).
-You will use electric flux, $\Phi_E$, when Gauss's law (Chapter 3) is covered and magnetic flux, $\Phi_B$, when the Biot--Savart law is covered (Chapter 5) and also when Faraday's law is covered (Chapter 7).
+You will use electric flux, $\Phi_E$, when Gauss's law (Chapter 3) is covered, and magnetic flux, $\Phi_B$, when the Biot--Savart law is covered (Chapter 5) and also when Faraday's law is covered (Chapter 7).
 Charged particle flux, $I$, will be used when computing current distributions for use in the Biot-Savart law (Chapter 5).

-Finally, electric and magnetic flux are a fundamental component of divergence and the divergence theorem, which is covered next.
+Finally, electric and magnetic flux is a fundamental component of divergence and the divergence theorem, covered next.

 # Particle Flux